SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

 In addition, the parameter vectors are subject to the normalization constraints: $||\boldsymbol{w}_k||=1,\, \forall k$, and $ \sum_{k=1}^{K}e^{w_{0k}}=1. $ \stepcounter{subsection} \end{defn} The model we have chosen is a reasonable choice because it factorizes similarly to the data of Definition \ref{def:data}:

-where $u_k=\frac{ \boldsymbol{w}_k\cdot \boldsymbol{x}}{|| \boldsymbol{w}_k||\cdot||\boldsymbol{x}||}$, i.e. the cosine similarity of the two vectors.
+where $u_k=\frac{ \boldsymbol{w}_k\cdot \boldsymbol{x}}{|| \boldsymbol{w}_k||\cdot||\boldsymbol{x}||}$, i.e.\ the cosine similarity of the two vectors.
 A similar probabilistic model was used in related previous theoretical work \citep{nessler2009stdp, nessler2013PLoS, moraitis2020shortterm}, but for different data assumptions, and with certain further constraints to the model.
-Namely, \citep{nessler2009stdp, nessler2013PLoS} considered data that was binary, and created by a population code, while the model was stochastic.
+Namely, \citet{nessler2009stdp, nessler2013PLoS} considered data that was binary, and created by a population code, while the model was stochastic.
 These works provide the foundation of our derivation, but here we consider the more generic scenario where data are continuous-valued and input directly into the model, which is deterministic and, as we will show, more compatible with standard ANNs.
-In \citep{moraitis2020shortterm}, data had particular short-term temporal dependencies, whereas here we consider the distinct case of independent and identically distributed (i.i.d.) input samples.
+In \citet{moraitis2020shortterm}, data had particular short-term temporal dependencies, whereas here we consider the distinct case of independent and identically distributed (i.i.d.) input samples.
 The Bayes-optimal parameters of a model mixture of exponentials can be found analytically as functions of the input distribution's parameters, and the model is equivalent to a soft winner-take-all neural network \citep{moraitis2020shortterm}.
-After describing this, we will prove here that Hebbian plasticity of synapses combined with local plasticity of the neuronal biases sets the parameters to their optimal values. \begin{thm}[\bfseries The optimal parameters of the model] The parameters that minimize the KL divergence of such a mixture model from the data are, for every $k$,
+After describing this, we will prove here that Hebbian plasticity of synapses combined with local plasticity of the neuronal biases sets the parameters to their optimal values.